yuanchuan/sveltekit-autoimport/README.md

 ## Feature

-* Can detect new created components without restart the dev server.
+* Can detect new created components without restarting the dev server.

 ## Note